-Here are some things that have made a positive difference to my life.
+Here are some things that have made a positive difference in my life.

 First thing in the morning, get a pint glass and fill it with water.
 Before you do anything else, drink the water.
 You need to drink at least 2 litres (4 pints) a day and potentially more if you exercise.
 These days, I drink just water and black coffee.
 I find that water can wake me up more than caffeine to the point that sometimes I do not have my first coffee of the day until I get to work.
-There are many benefits to making sure that you are hydrated.
-See here or here for example, but for me drinking plenty of water was key to dieting, losing weight and feeling happier.
+There are many benefits to making sure that you are hydrated (e.g. see here) but for me drinking plenty of water was key to dieting, losing weight and feeling happier.

 2. Kill bad habits.
 Adopt good ones.